-Table 3 lists command syntax symbols.
-Where the syntax differs between the CLI and the Command Reference sections of the 7705 SAR guides is noted in the table.
+Table 2 lists command syntax symbols.
+Differences between the syntax used in the CLI and in the Command Reference sections of the 7705 SAR guides is noted in the table.

-Table 3 Command Syntax Symbols
+Table 2 Command Syntax Symbols

-Symbol Description Example 1 A vertical line (pipe) indicates that one of the parameters within the brackets or braces is required tcp-ack {true false} [] Brackets indicate optional parameters router [router-name] <> Angle brackets indicate that the user must enter a value for the parameter inside the brackets (Note : angle brackets are not used in the 7705 SAR guides but are used on the CLI; italics are used in these guides to indicate the same rule) interface <interface-name></interface-name> {} Braces indicate that one of the parameters must be selected default-action {drop forward} [{ }] Braces within square brackets indicate that the parameters are optional, but if one is selected, the information within the braces is required; for example, if you select the peer parameter, you must enter the keyword "peer" (ip-address is optional) discovery [{peer [ip-address]} {interface [ip-int-name]}] Bold In the 7705 SAR guides (not on the CLI), bold indicates commands and keywords that the user must enter exactly as shown scope {inclusive template} Italic In the 7705 SAR guides (not on the CLI), italics indicate parameters that the user must enter a value for dscp dscp-name n/a In the Command Reference section, n/a in the Default field of a command indicates that a default value is not applicable for the command
+Symbol Description Example I A vertical bar represents an OR, indicating that only one of the parameters in the brackets or braces can be selected tcp-ack {true false} [] Brackets indicate optional parameters router [router-name] <> Angle brackets indicate that the user must enter a value for the parameter inside the brackets (Note : angle brackets are not used in the 7705 SAR guides but are used on the CLI; italics are used in these guides to indicate the same rule) interface <interface-name></interface-name> {} Braces indicate that one of the parameters must be selected default-action {drop forward} [{ }] Braces within square brackets indicate that the parameters are optional, but if one is selected, the information in the braces is required; for example, if the user selects the peer parameter, they must enter the keyword peer (ip-address is optional) discovery [{peer [ip-address]} {interface [ip-int-name]}] Bold In the 7705 SAR guides (not on the CLI), bold indicates commands and keywords that the user must enter exactly as shown scope {inclusive template}